Isle RISC-V CPU

 Hardware Registers

-The tram and clut work much like the sysram, reading and writing values from memory, but we also have hardware registers.
+The tram and clut work much like the sysram, and we read and write from them in the normal way, but we also have hardware registers.
 A hardware register provides an interface to our hardware, a way to configure and control it.
 In this chapter, we have two registers:

 FRAME_FLAG(0xC110) - set to 1 at the start of each frame (read-only)FRAME_FLAG_CLR(0xC114) - writing to this register sets FRAME_FLAG to 0 (strobe)

-You can see the hardware registers in action in the Chapter 5 software.
+You can see this function in action in the Chapter 5 Software.

 In future chapters, we'll introduce additional hardware registers for text mode, 2D drawing, keyboard, etc.